XaminProject/peace/README.md

 ```

 ### Xamin OS
-actually it's main client that queries the repository. here's are available actions:
+actually it's main client that queries the repository. here are available actions:

 #### search
 search repository for available appliances by appliance name: